rijnb/chatty-server/README.md

 Paste the text in the dialog and press Enter.
 This produces the full prompt you for GPT-4.
 Just press Enter again to execute it.

-Chatty Server is work in progress.
+## Using a browser or ChattyUI

+Chatty Server is a web-based which can be accessed by browser.
+It is deploy on a server with a basepath of `/chatty/1/chat` (for the actual value, check [config.js](./config.js)).
+So, if you deploy it on `https://myserver.com`, you can access it at `https://myserver.com/chatty/1/chat`.

 There a thin client for Mac called [ChattyUI](https://github.com/rijnb/ChattyUI) that you may want to check out.
+It is a thin wrapper around a web view, that allows you to use Chatty Server as a stand-alone application on a Mac.

 If you like it, or if you have comments, reach out to me.